prescience-data/foundation/readme.md

 > `core/utils.ts`

+Aim to keep all your small, highly re-used utility functions in a single place.

 - **rand(min: number, max: number, precision?: number)** Returns a random number from a range.
 - **delay(min: number, max: number)** Shortcuts the rand method to return a options-ready object.
 - **whitespace(value: string)** Strips all duplicate whitespace and trims the string.